expo/expo/docs/pages/push-notifications/faq.md

 ### How much does Expo's push notification service cost?

 There is no cost associated with sending notifications through Expo's classic push notification service.
-EAS Notify, a push notification service with new features coming in 2021, will be part of EAS's pricing plans.
+EAS Notify, an upcoming iteration of Expo's push notification service, will be a part of EAS's pricing plans.

 ### How many notifications can I send through Expo?